OpenEvalProject/evals/manuscripts/elife-75978/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/0168r3w48 Department of Molecular Biology, Division of Biological Sciences, University of California, San Diego La Jolla United States
+1. Department of Molecular Biology, Division of Biological Sciences, University of California, San Diego La Jolla United States ([ROR:0168r3w48](https://ror.org/0168r3w48))
-2. https://ror.org/0168r3w48 Department of Bioengineering, University of California, San Diego La Jolla United States
+2. Department of Bioengineering, University of California, San Diego La Jolla United States ([ROR:0168r3w48](https://ror.org/0168r3w48))
-3. https://ror.org/0168r3w48 Department of Chemistry and Biochemistry, University of California, San Diego La Jolla United States
+3. Department of Chemistry and Biochemistry, University of California, San Diego La Jolla United States ([ROR:0168r3w48](https://ror.org/0168r3w48))
-4. https://ror.org/0168r3w48 Synthetic Biology Institute, University of California, San Diego La Jolla United States
+4. Synthetic Biology Institute, University of California, San Diego La Jolla United States ([ROR:0168r3w48](https://ror.org/0168r3w48))
-5. https://ror.org/0168r3w48 UCSD Moores Cancer Center, University of California San, Diego La Jolla United States
+5. UCSD Moores Cancer Center, University of California San, Diego La Jolla United States ([ROR:0168r3w48](https://ror.org/0168r3w48))

 † Corresponding author

 ## Abstract

 Chromatin instability and protein homeostasis (proteostasis) stress are two well-established hallmarks of aging, which have been considered largely independent of each other.
-Using microfluidics and single-cell imaging approaches, we observed that, during the replicative aging of Saccharomyces cerevisiae , a challenge to proteostasis occurs specifically in the fraction of cells with decreased stability within the ribosomal DNA (rDNA).
+Using microfluidics and single-cell imaging approaches, we observed that, during the replicative aging of Saccharomyces cerevisiae, a challenge to proteostasis occurs specifically in the fraction of cells with decreased stability within the ribosomal DNA (rDNA).
 A screen of 170 yeast RNA-binding proteins identified ribosomal RNA (rRNA)-binding proteins as the most enriched group that aggregate upon a decrease in rDNA stability induced by inhibition of a conserved lysine deacetylase Sir2.
 Further, loss of rDNA stability induces age-dependent aggregation of rRNA-binding proteins through aberrant overproduction of rRNAs.
 These aggregates contribute to age-induced proteostasis decline and limit cellular lifespan.
 Our findings reveal a mechanism underlying the interconnection between chromatin instability and proteostasis stress and highlight the importance of cell-to-cell variability in aging processes.

 ## Introduction